LAKostis/altlinux-mailman-docker/README.md

 The following env variables need to be passed to the container:

+* `CUSTOM_POSTFIX` (Optional, Default value: unset) Use provided postfix configuration and skip all configuration steps
 * `SMTP_SERVER` Server address of the SMTP server to use (relay).
 * `SERVER_HOSTNAME` Server hostname for the Postfix container.
 Emails will appear to come from the hostname's domain.
 * `ADMIN_EMAIL` Email address of the person who should get root's mail.